-- Ensures that the Committee reviews and makes recommendations to the Board on Board composition and balance. - Ensures that the Committee assesses the skills required to competently discharge the Board's duties having regard to the strategic direction of the Group. - Ensures that the Committee effectively identifies reviews and recommends candidates for potential appointment as Directors. - Ensures that the Committee effectively reviews and makes proposals in respect of succession plans, over the longer term in order to maintain an appropriate balance of skills and experience and to ensure progressive refreshing of the Board.
-The Committee Chair should ensure that particular attention is paid to succession in respect of the CEO, the Chair and other key Board positions, e.g., Senior Independent Director. - Ensures that the Committee reviews at regular intervals, and at least once a year, proposals brought by management to the Committee for the succession to key leadership positions within the Group. - Ensures the Committee reviews annually the time commitment required of Non-Executive Directors and uses the performance evaluation to assess whether Non-Executive Directors are committing enough time to fulfil their duties. - Ensures that the Committee reviews at least annually a report on the Group's Talent Management Programme. - Ensures that the Committee considers and sets the criteria for the performance review of each Non-Executive Director, the Board and each Committee of the Board (including this Committee). - Ensures that the Committee conducts an annual performance evaluation of the effectiveness of the Board and each Committee of the Board. - Ensures that an annual assessment of the performance of the Chair and of the CEO is undertaken and the conclusions and recommendations arising are reported to the Board. - Ensures that the Committee reviews the conflicts of interest register and reviews any conflicts of interest disclosure to be made public. - Ensures that an annual assessment of the performance of the Committee is conducted. - Ensures that the Committee reviews the composition of the Board to ensure that its membership represents a mix of backgrounds and experience that will enhance the quality of its deliberations and decisions.
-Ensures that new Directors are provided with a tailored induction programme, including regular opportunities to engage with and listen to the views of the workforce.
+- Ensures that the Committee reviews and makes recommendations to the Board on Board composition and balance. - Ensures that the Committee assesses the skills required to competently discharge the Board's duties having regard to the strategic direction of the Company. - Ensures that the Committee effectively identifies reviews and recommends candidates for potential appointment as Directors. - Ensures that the Committee effectively reviews and makes proposals in respect of succession plans, over the longer term in order to maintain an appropriate balance of skills and experience and to ensure progressive refreshing of the Board. - Ensures that the Committee considers and sets the criteria for the performance review of each Non-Executive Director, the Board and each Committee of the Board (including this Committee). - Ensures that the Committee conducts an annual performance evaluation of the effectiveness of the Board and each Committee of the Board. - Ensures that the Committee reviews the composition of the Board to ensure that: - its membership represents a mix of backgrounds and experience that will enhance the quality of its deliberations and decisions; and - there is adequate awareness of Welsh Government policy and priorities on the Board as a whole, including the Well-being of Future Generations Act.

-- Time commitment Time commitment is included in the overall time commitment of the Chair, with 2-3 days per year expected of every other member of the Committee. - Knowledge of Corporate Governance issues Must have a good knowledge of corporate governance and make every effort to keep up to date with best practice developments. - AGM Must be able to attend the Annual General Meeting, either physically or via electronic means, to answer shareholder questions. - Experience Experience of Boards and Board Committee work in a major organisation is preferable.
-This could be achieved by serving a period of time on the Severn Trent Boards prior to appointment as Committee Chair.
+- Knowledge of Corporate Governance issues Must have a good knowledge of corporate governance and make every effort to keep up to date with best practice developments. - Experience Experience of Boards and Board Committee work in a major organisation is preferable.
+This could be achieved by serving a period of time on the Hafren Dyfrdwy Board prior to appointment as Committee Chair.